 Many road traffic accidents are caused by drivers driving too fast and too close to the vehicle in front.
-But how can you judge a safe separation distance?
+It's vital you keep a safe separation distance but how can you judge it?

 A driver needs to be able to judge a safe separation distance at all times, in all kinds of traffic, in all weather and road conditions.
 It is much safer for you and the people in front, and your passengers.
 Plus, if you hit the car in front of you, you are considered to blame.
 You have no choice as to the space left behind you, but you can control the amount of space in front.